William Winwood Reade: Secularism

 According to one historian, the book became a kind of "substitute bible for secularists" in which Reade attempts to trace the development of Western civilisation in terms analogous to those used in the natural sciences.
 He uses it to advance the philosophy of political liberalism and social Darwinism.
 The final section of the book provoked enormous controversy due to Reade's "outspoken attack on Christian dogma" and the book was condemned by several magazines.
 In 1872 William Gladstone, the British Prime Minister, denounced The Martyrdom of Man as one of several "irreligious works" (the others included work by Auguste Comte, Herbert Spencer, and David Friedrich Strauss).

 Reade was not an atheist, as some of his critics maintained; he had a "presumptive belief in a Creator, but one ineffable and unapproachable, far beyond the grasp of the human intellect or the reach of petty human prayers".
 He was a social Darwinist who believed in the survival of the fittest and wanted to create a new civilisation, contending that "while war, slavery, and religion had once been necessary, they would not always be so; in the future only science could guarantee human progress".
 Nevertheless, the book "drew attention to the immense tale of suffering and waste involved in the theory of evolution".

 Reception and influence

+The book's initial reception was negative.
+The Athenaeum said the book was "indecent", "profane", and "worthless" while The Saturday Review described it as "likely blasphemous".

+The book slowly became popular despite negative reviews in the press, and by 1910 eighteen editions had been published.
 V. S. Pritchett lauded The Martyrdom of Man as "the one, the outstanding, dramatic, imaginative historical picture of life, to be inspired by Victorian science".
 Since The Martyrdom of Man had, by Victorian standards, a relatively sympathetic account of African history, it was approvingly cited by W. E. B. Du Bois in his books The Negro (1915) and The World and Africa (1947).

 Cecil Rhodes, an English-born South African politician and businessman, said that the book "made me what I am".
-Other admirers of The Martyrdom of Man included H. G. Wells, Winston Churchill, Harry Johnston, George Orwell, Susan Isaacs, A. A. Milne and his son Christopher Robin, and Michael Foot.
+In the Introduction to his The Outline of History (1920), H. G. Wells noted the book as an influence and described it as "dated" but also as an "extraordinarily inspiring presentation of human history as one consistent process."
+Other admirers of The Martyrdom of Man included Winston Churchill, Harry Johnston, George Orwell, Susan Isaacs, A. A. Milne and his son Christopher Robin, and Michael Foot.